Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

 The performance of the proposed framework is compared with the state-of-the-art method most popularly used for intelligent fault diagnosis.
-The selected algorithms are support vector machines (SVM) \cite{svm}, deep neural network (DNN) \cite{sparseAE}, deep transfer learning (DTL) based on sparse autoencoder \cite{lwen}, Deep neural network for domain Adaptation in Fault Diagnosis (DAFD) \cite{wLu}, Net2Net without domain adaptation (N2N\_WDA) \cite{aks_quick}, Net2Net with domain adaptation (N2N\_DA) \cite{aks_quick}, and evolutionary deep CNN (EvoDCNN) \cite{Ysun2020}.
-The architecture for DNN, DTL, and DAFD is kept same as source network.
-The population size and the maximum number of generations for EvoDCNN is kept same as the proposed method.
+The selected algorithms are support vector machines (SVM): the baseline method \cite{svm}, deep neural network (DNN) \cite{sparseAE}, Domain Adversarial Graph Convolutional Network (DAGCN) \cite{dagcn}, Net2Net without domain adaptation (N2N\_WDA) \cite{aks_quick}, Net2Net with domain adaptation (N2N\_DA) \cite{aks_quick}, evolutionary deep CNN (EvoDCNN) \cite{EvoDCNN}, DenseNAS \cite{c1rv1}, and Wasserstein GAN meta-learning (WGANML) \cite{newfd1}.
+The architecture for DNN is kept the same as the source network.
+The model architectures and hyperparameters for other models are chosen based on standard values provided in their references.
+The population size and the maximum number of generations for EvoDCNN are kept the same as the proposed method.
 All these models are trained on the same data as described in section \ref{e.s.} using the methods suggested in the cited references.
-The classification accuracies are are tabulated in tables \ref{Table: CWRU} and \ref{Table: paderborn}.
-Fig. \ref{fig:TI} shows the transfer improvement ($TIs$) of average accuracies for the three cases: (i) CWRU dataset, (ii) PBU dataset, and (iii) GFD dataset.
+The classification accuracies are tabulated in tables \ref{Table: CWRU} and \ref{Table: paderborn}.
+For better visualization of the classification performance, the confusion matrix for one of the cases taken from T1 (7mil, 1hp) has been shown in Fig. \ref{fig:cm}.
+For comparative analysis, Fig. \ref{fig:TI} shows the transfer improvement ($TIs$) in terms of average $CA$ ($\overline{CA}$) for the three cases: (i) CWRU dataset, (ii) PBU dataset, and (iii) GFD dataset.